 Dispatchable generation: sources of electricity that are available on demand.
 Here in Yukon, thermal power (diesel or liquefied natural gas – LNG) can be dispatched at the request of power grid operators – that is, they can be turned on, off or adjust their power output relatively quickly.

-Intermittent energy: Any source of energy that is not continuously available due to some factor outside of our direct control (i.e. the wind not blowing or the sun not shining).
-Yukon Energy would love to use renewable energy for back-up power.
+Intermittent energy: any source of energy that is not continuously available due to some factor outside of our direct control (e.g. the wind not blowing or the sun not shining).
+Yukon Energy would love to use renewable energy for backup power.
 But the wind doesn’t blow all the time nor does the sun shine all the time.
-LNG and diesel are currently the only reliable back-up power sources available to us.
+LNG and diesel are currently the only reliable backup power sources available to us.

 Pumped storage: a process where water flows from an upper reservoir, is used for hydro generation, and is stored in a lower reservoir until it is needed again for power production.
 It is then pumped back to the upper reservoir and the process begins again.

 Demand Side Management (DSM): using incentives, rate structures and/or codes and standards to encourage customers to reduce the amount of electricity they use.
 The concept is that if consumers use less electricity, the utilities won’t have to build as much new generation.